Wednesday, June 28, 2006

 • Salt and pepper to taste

 Boil the first 6 ingredients until tender then grind.
 Reserve some of the broth.
-Add rice, salt, pepper, green onions and parsley.
+Add rice, salt, pepper, green onions, and parsley.
 Add enough broth to make a moist dressing.
-Stuff dressing into casing using a sausage stuffer.
+Stuff dressing into the casing using a sausage stuffer.
+You can find a world of useful information at Ask the Meatman.
+Check them out to learn about natural casings for stuffing sausages and boudain.
+They are a reputable company who has been around since 1949.

-Boudain can be served as a breakfast sausage or as an appetizer.
-It can be boiled, fried or heated in the microwave oven.
+Boudin can be served as a breakfast sausage or as an appetizer.
+It can be boiled, fried, steamed or heated in the microwave oven.

 A Cajun Boucherie